ryan-l-robinson/ryan-l-robinson.github.io/_posts/2022-02-17-drupal-sync-configuration.md

   height: 300
   alt: "Drupal logo"
 categories:
+  - Websites
   - Drupal
 tags:
   - GitLab
   - 'GitLab DevOps'
 ---

 Having a workflow that keeps your code in sync across development, staging, and production servers – like in the series of [GitLab DevOps](/tags/gitlab-devops/) posts I’ve been sharing recently – is important.
 But that doesn’t synchronize the database, which contains two major subcategories: configuration and content.
 It also doesn’t synchronize user-uploaded files, but that’s a subject for a different post.